 You're so nice.

-No, the first thing he said was, How real is the reality of me actually getting on the air today?
+No, the first thing he said was, how real is the reality of me actually getting on the air today?

-That's how you talk to you.
+That's how you talk to me.

-Here's Sweet Baby James, my brother-in-law, who I love dearly who's married to my sister.
+Here's Sweet Baby James, my brother-in-law, who I love dearly, who's married to my sister.

-And uh go ahead.
+And go ahead.

 You had a little smile.